fastapi/fastapi/docs/en/docs/advanced/dataclasses.md

 This works the same way as with Pydantic models.
 And it is actually achieved in the same way underneath, using Pydantic.

 !!! info
-    Have in mind that dataclasses can't do everything Pydantic models can do.
+    Keep in mind that dataclasses can't do everything Pydantic models can do.

     So, you might still need to use Pydantic models.